Rhum gasfield

-The Rhum Gas Field (میدان گاز رهام) is a gas field owned halfly between UK's BP and Iran, located 205 mi north-east of Aberdeen in UK, in 109 metres (350 ft) of water.
-It's gas production and export began on 20 December 2005.
+The Rhum Gas Field (میدان گاز رهام) is a gas field owned halfly between Serica Energy and Iran, located 205 mi north-east of Aberdeen in UK, in 109 metres (350 ft) of water.
+Its gas production and export began on 20 December 2005.

 Development of the Rhum project cost approximately £350 million.
 Prior to the start of production, Rhum was the largest remaining undeveloped gas reservoir in the UK Continental Shelf.
 The original partners in the Rhum field were BP (Operator) 50% and Iranian Oil Company (U.K.) Limited (a subsidiary of the National Iranian Oil Company) 50%.

 The Rhum field is a high-temperature, high-pressure reservoir, experiencing down-hole temperatures of 150 °C and pressures of 12,700 psi.
 By comparison, the Bruce gas field, records temperatures of 99 °C and pressures of 6,000 psi.